danvk/gpt-batch-manager/README.md

 If you want to submit larger batches than your current tier allows, you'll have to split the work into multiple batches.
 This project helps you do that by providing two tools:

-1. `gpt_batch_splitter`: Take one or more JSONL files and split them into shards that fit within your tier batch queue limit.
+1. `gpt-batch-splitter`: Take one or more JSONL files and split them into shards that fit within your tier batch queue limit.
-2. `gpt_batch_manager`: Submit multiple batches to OpenAI, one at a time.
+2. `gpt-batch-manager`: Submit multiple batches to OpenAI, one at a time.

 ## Usage